krisztin/krisztin.github.io/_posts/2018-05-02-switch-to-ubuntu.markdown

 **Apple eww**

 As an avid Microsoft/Android fangirl I was always a great opposer of anything Apple.
-Then I have started my Software Developer Apprenticeship at Wellcome and got a Macbook as a work computer.
+Then I have started my apprenticeship at Wellcome and got a Macbook as a work computer.
 It’s been two months, I still hate it.
 But it has jostled me out of my little comfort zone enough that I got curious about what else was out there.

 **You develop on Windows?
 Haha!**